LongNguyenThanhLe/LongNguyenThanhLe/README.md

 - 🤝 With knowledge in full-stack development, I offer the best projects resulting in quality work.

-- 👨‍💻 Most of my projects are available on 🔥<a href="https://longnguyenthanhle.github.io//">my Portfolio Website</a>🔥.
+- 👨‍💻 My projects are available on 🔥<a href="https://longnguyenthanhle.github.io//">my Portfolio Website</a>🔥.

 - 🏋️ Fun fact: I treat Leetcode the same as Workout.
 No pain no gain!!!